Money that cannot be taken from you ("garnished") to pay off a debt

 Social Security disability and retirement benefits (unless you owe child support, federal student loans, or a federal tax debt)

-ABD benefits (state disability)
+Aged, Blind, or Disabled (ABD) benefits (state disability)

 Unemployment Compensation (unless you owe child support)

 VA (Veteran’s Administration) benefits (with some exceptions for money you owe the government or for support)